-At Island Pacific Academy, we uphold the principles of honor and integrity, reflecting our commitment to respect for self and others.
+Our goal at Island Pacific Academy is to provide an experience of sustained intellectual and personal growth, fostering a lifelong love of learning in your child.
+Because of this, we uphold the principles of honor and integrity, reflecting our commitment to respect for self and others.
 Our students are expected to be principled learners, contributing positively not only to our local and school communities but also to the broader academic world.